Teething Tablets Safe For Babies And Their Alternatives

 5. Are there any natural alternatives to teething tablets?

-Teething is a normal developmental phase that causes discomfort, which is usually harmless.
-As your baby grows older, they are likely to become tolerant to any teething-related irritation.
+Baby teething is a normal developmental phase that causes discomfort and gum pain in babies.
+It is usually harmless, and as your baby grows older, they are likely to become tolerant to any teething-related irritation.
 Parents can easily manage teething symptoms at home through simple interventions without the need for teething tablets.
 If teething affects the baby’s feeding and sleeping pattern, speak to a pediatrician for safe remedies.

 Key Pointers